Showdown with Khattar government, farmers gherao Karnal secretariat | Politics

 The protesters are demanding action over a police lathi-charge in Karnal on August 28.

-Farmer unions had warned that they will gherao the mini-secretariat if the administration did not meet their demands, centring around a now-transferred IAS officer Ayush Sinha.
+Farmer unions had warned that they will gherao the mini-secretariat if the administration did not meet their demands, centring around IAS officer Ayush Sinha who was later transferred out as part of a larger bureaucratic shuffle.

 The officer had been caught on tape allegedly telling policemen to ''break heads'' if the protesters crossed the line.

-As the protesters appeared to settle in for the night, union leaders said the gherao will continue till their demands are met.
+Protest leaders Gurnam Singh Chaduni, Rakesh Tikait and Yogendra Yadav were at the gherao site.
+Chaduni, who heads the Haryana Bhartiya Kisan Union, said the sit-in will continue till their demands are met.

+Late in the evening, Karnal Deputy Commissioner Nishant Kumar Yadav said the administration had invited the farm leaders for another round of talks.

+"We are in regular touch with them and we are hopeful of resolving the issue," he told PTI over phone.

 In Delhi, the Congress said Haryana Chief Minister Manohar Lal Khattar should resign if he cannot talk with the protesting farmers.